 Driving through Texas on our way to the B.A.S.S.
-Nationals we stopped at Lake Amistad.
-We launched and fished for an hour or so with no bites, wondering what things looked like we headed to the bridge – the best-looking bank around and lowered the camera.
+Nationals, we stopped at Lake Amistad.
+We launched and fished for an hour with no bites, wondering what things looked like as we headed to the bridge–the best-looking bank around and lowered the camera.

-With the camera, down in 15ft we noticed several smallmouth on the rocky bottom.
-Being the first time at Amistad we had no idea there were smallmouth.
+With the camera down in 15ft we noticed several smallmouth on the rocky bottom.
+Being the first time at Amistad, we did not know there were smallmouth.
 Now we had a clue and started drop shotting, catching several fish.

-January at lake Camanche we found feeding loners that otherwise would have gone unnoticed.
-Using the camera, we would go along the old mine tailings (river rock piles) and see a lone spotted bass, once we spotted a bass on the camera we could toss out and catch that bass.
-Without the camera, we had no idea if there was a school of bass with only on biting or what was actually going on.
-Armed with the info we knew to cover water locating those loner feeding fish and not camp out in a single spot.
+January at lake Camanche, we found feeding loners that otherwise would have gone unnoticed.
+Using the camera, we would go along the old mine tailings (river rock piles) and see a lone spotted bass.
+Once we spotted a bass on the camera, we could toss out and catch that bass.
+Without the camera, we did not know if there was a school of bass with only one biting or what was actually going on.
+Armed with the info, we knew to cover water, locating those loner feeding fish and not camp out in a single spot.

 Bass fishing is a game of figuring out what the fish are doing and how to catch them using all your resources.

 The camera has opened my eyes to a new world, learning new spots, what things look like on the graph vs what they really are, how to rig baits for the terrain and learning how the fish move and locate on different piece of cover.